easystats/effectsize/README.md

 This package is focused on indices of effect size.
 But **there are hundreds of them\!
 Thus, *everybody* is welcome to contribute** by adding support for the interpretation of new indices.
-If you’re not sure how to code it it’s okay, just open an issue to discuss it and we’ll help :)
+If you’re not sure how to code it’s okay, just open an issue to discuss it and we’ll help :)

 ## Effect Size Computation